apache/druid/docs/content/design/coordinator.md

 * `/druid/coordinator/v1/datasources/{dataSourceName}/intervals/{interval}`

 Returns a set of segment ids for an ISO8601 interval.
+Note that the interval is delimited by a `_` instead of a `/`

 * `/druid/coordinator/v1/datasources/{dataSourceName}/intervals/{interval}?simple`